-Many of these items are no-brainers, things you have to have in the kitchen.
+Many of these pantry stock items are no-brainers, things you have to have in the kitchen.
 But many items on our list are things you might not have thought about to keep a well-stocked pantry.

-Another essential is all-purpose flour .
+Another essential is all-purpose flour.
 If you do a lot of baking you might want to consider also having things like whole wheat flour or bread flour or pastry flour.
 But really, for nearly all those things, you can still use all-purpose.
 That’s why they call it that.
 Keep in mind all-purpose flour will keep for a very long time, as much as a year or more.
 Most of the others are only good for a few months.

 Along with the flour, you need granulated sugar.
 Even if you avoid sugar or use a sugar substitute, you will still need a small amount at least of regular sugar.
 Artificial sweeteners often don’t work well in cooking and baking.
 Even if you’re diabetic, a little bit of sugar should be okay as long as you count it in your carb intake.
 Sometimes, there’s just no substitute, especially in baking.

 Often people don’t like to use canned goods.
 We understand.
 But there are two good reasons to have selected canned products in the pantry.
-First, some canned products can be better than fresh depending on the season.
+First, some canned products are better than fresh depending on the season.
 For example, tomatoes out of season are usually tasteless.
 This is because they have to be picked early while still green and hard so they can survive the long trip to your store.
 Once picked, they don’t develop any more flavor even if they appear to ripen.
 Canned tomatoes are allowed to stay on the vine longer because they don’t have to travel very far.
 Processing facilities are usually nearby.
 That means the quality of canned tomatoes can be better than fresh for most of the year.
-Also, the canned tomatoes can keep for a couple of years in various forms: stewed, diced, crushed, whole, sauce or paste.
+Also, canned tomatoes can keep for a couple of years in various forms: stewed, diced, crushed, whole, sauce, or paste.

 That brings us to the second reason to keep canned goods in the pantry.
 It never hurts to have an emergency food supply.
 In the event of a storm or other event that keeps you from the store, it’s good to have plenty of non-perishable food handy.
 We recommend having items from each food group.
 Canned vegetables and fruits are easy.